Jack Coulter

 Jack Coulter (born 1994) is an Irish artist.
 He is widely known for his paintings and the visceral quality in his work.
-In 2020, The Financial Times described Coulter as one of the most popular abstract painters emerging today.
+In 2020, the Financial Times described Coulter as one of the most popular abstract painters emerging today.
 In 2021, Forbes featured Coulter in their 30 Under 30 list.

-Life and work
+Early life and education

 Coulter grew up surrounded by abstract art, from an early age he became influenced by post-war Abstract Expressionism and his aunt Christine, who was an abstract printmaker.
-Whilst still in art school, limited edition prints of his painting 'Halesia' were given to the winners of the GQ Men of The Year Awards.
-He graduated with a Bachelor of Fine Arts in 2015.
+While still in art school, limited edition prints of his painting "Halesia" were given to the winners of the GQ Men of The Year Awards.
+He graduated with a Bachelor of Fine Arts degree in 2015.